-Fortunately there were no reported injuries in these cases, but sudden fires onboard parked aircraft, aircraft moving on their own or pavement being dislodged, are obviously the result of a safety breakdown and represent a major risk.
-Yet, again, under the current ICAO definition these events are not considered "accidents" as they did not take place "between the time any person boarded the aircraft with the intention of flight until such time as all such persons disembarked".
-There was therefore no ICAO requirement for an investigation.
+Fortunately, there were no reported injuries in these cases, but sudden fires onboard parked aircraft, aircraft moving on their own, or pavement being dislodged, are obviously the result of a safety breakdown and represent a major risk.
+However, under the current ICAO definition these events are not considered accidents as they did not take place between the time any person boarded the aircraft with the intention of flight until such time as all such persons disembarked.
+There was therefore no ICAO requirement for investigation, despite clear safety implications and the potential for lessons that would be of great benefit to the industry.